-To request continuity of care or if you have questions about how this may apply to you, call Customer Service at one of the telephone numbers listed at the front of this Policy.
+To request continuity of care or if you have questions about how this may apply to you, call Customer Service at the number on the back of your Medica ID card.

 If you are currently in an active course of treatment with a treating provider, you have a right to continuity of care.
 If the contract between Medica and your treating provider terminates without cause, you may be eligible to continue care with that provider.
 Continuity of care only applies if you are in an active course of treatment with the provider at the time the provider's contract is terminated.
 This does not apply when the provider's contract is terminated for cause.